RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </p>

 <p>
-Commit these changes using TortoiseSVN, with comment “114: Renamed employee.ename to full_name”.
+Commit these changes using TortoiseSVN, with comment "114: Renamed employee.ename to full_name".
 </p>

 </div>